 Modest paychecks with 401 (k) contributions and health insurance aren’t enough to make great talent stick around for longer.
-You can offer more benefits, but that will be an added cost for a business struggling to hire the top talent.
+You can offer more benefits, but that will be an added cost for a business struggling to hire top talent.

 Even after exhausting all your resources, you may not come across the right candidates.
 That’s mainly due to the gaps in employee skills compared to open positions.
 According to Robert Half Technology’s report, 89% of tech leaders say they can’t find skilled IT professionals, especially for verticals like cloud security, cloud architecture, business intelligence, database management, cloud computing, and DevOps.

-As the young generation enters the job markets and baby boomers retire, hiring gets more complicated.
+As the young generation enters the job market and baby boomers retire, hiring gets more complicated.
 Though you may integrate an onboarding process to train, mentor, or educate the recruits, it adds to your hiring costs.

 Employers spend a massive budget on hiring.
-It costs an average of $4,129 per job and that doesn’t even include H.R. costs.
+It costs an average of $4,129 per job, and that doesn’t even include H.R. costs.
 Smaller organizations struggle with maintaining such lofty hiring costs.
-Unless you’re a Silicon Valley giant, these costs can add up especially when your organization is struggling to pay for top talent.
+Unless you’re a Silicon Valley giant, these costs can add up, especially when your organization is struggling to pay for top talent.

 Outsourcing helps several U.S. corporations fulfill their recruitment needs without overspending.
-But, it has limitations like language barriers, poor deliveries, and time zone differences.
+However, it has limitations like language barriers, poor deliveries, and time zone differences.
 Options like nearshore outsourcing can resolve many of these issues.
 It offers potential IT talent without exploding your budget.
 Additionally, it cuts down your operational costs as there are no overheads like extra cubicles, high wages, work benefits, etc.

 A majority of top-level IT talent flocks to urban cities that offer high-paying employment within name-brand organizations.
-If your business exists in a low budget part of the city, you may not attract a massive talent pool of software developers.
+If your business exists in a low-budget part of the city, you may not attract a massive talent pool of software developers.
 Location can be a barrier to your hiring process.